Links on Android Authority may earn us a commission. Learn more.

 Whether you’re buying a used phone or simply curious about when your phone was made, you might wonder if there’s a way to figure out how old your phone is.
 Unfortunately, it isn’t straightforward to find out this information.

 You can easily find out when a phone was launched, but knowing when it was made is a whole other story.
 Your device might have come out of the production line a year or more after the model was released.
-Every Android manufacturer is different, but there are a few areas you can check or attempt to figure out how old your phone is.
+Every smartphone manufacturer handles this differently, but there are a few areas you can check or attempt to figure out how old your phone is.
 Here’s where to look.

 You can check how old your phone is by looking for these details in the box.
 This information isn't always listed, but this is the easiest method to try first.
-Keep reading for more suggestions.
+Some phones have this information in the settings, while others hide clues in the serial code.
+There are some other methods, so keep reading to see if you have any luck with these.

 JUMP TO KEY SECTIONS